stolksdorf/nomic-base/rules.md

 ## Rules

 #### 101: Victory Condition
-> i.
-If a player has 100 or more points the game ends.
+> If a player has 100 or more points the game ends.
 >
-> ii.
-If the game ends, the player with the most points is considered the winner.
+> If the game ends, the player with the most points is considered the winner.

 #### 102: Points